Mental Defectives Act 1911

 The villa system

-The villa system was a hospital design based on a group of small detached buildings rather than a single large and architecturally imposing structure.
+The villa system was a hospital design based on a group of small detached buildings rather than a single large and imposing structure.
 This design became government policy from 1903, making it much easier to classify patients by age, gender, behaviour, likelihood of recovery and, to some extent, social class.
 A typical self-contained 40–50-bed villa had several dormitories and single rooms, kitchen, dining room, lounge and offices.
 In 1969 a quarter of all mental patients were still housed in traditional asylum-era buildings.
 These 19th-century buildings were much harder to modernise.

 The effect of shell shock

-Public pressure for ‘halfway houses’ to treat nervous disorders helped take services out of mental hospitals, especially for war veterans.
+Public pressure for ‘halfway houses’ to treat nervous disorders helped take services out of mental hospitals, especially those for war veterans.
 Queen Mary Hospital at Hanmer Springs opened in 1916 as the first ‘halfway house’ to treat nervous breakdown, shell shock and borderline mental conditions.
-The treatment and status of people suffering from mental illness improved after the First World War, when numbers of shell-shocked war veterans returned to New Zealand.
+The treatment and status of people suffering from mental illness improved after the First World War, as numbers of shell-shocked war veterans returned to New Zealand.
 Patriotism demanded that these men should not be treated like ordinary mental patients, who were then widely regarded as incurable.

 In the same period, a few doctors in general hospitals grew more interested in psychiatry (the diagnosis and treatment of mental disorders).
-Some hospital boards began providing observation wards for mental patients at base general hospitals, to protect ‘those of unsound mind from the indignity, distress and humiliation of being treated as delinquents and criminals’.2 Psychiatrists in mental hospitals set up outpatient clinics to treat less serious patients without admitting them.
+Some hospital boards began providing observation wards for mental patients at base general hospitals, to protect ‘those of unsound mind from the indignity, distress and humiliation of being treated as delinquents and criminals’.2 Psychiatrists in mental hospitals set up outpatient clinics where they could treat less serious patients without admitting them.

 From the late 1930s a number of new treatments for severe mental illness were introduced.
 It was hoped that these would transform the lives of people with chronic illness.
-These included injecting patients to induce insulin coma and prefrontal leucotomy (a form of surgery on the brain).
+They included injecting patients to induce insulin coma and prefrontal leucotomy (a form of surgery on the brain).
 Both produced serious side effects and were eventually discontinued.
 Convulsive therapy was initially introduced using a chemical to induce a seizure but electroconvulsive therapy (ECT) soon replaced it as more reliable and safer.
 While considered a beneficial treatment for some, it has become increasingly controversial.
 Over time ECT was modified for greater safety, and it is still occasionally used.